JacqsLabz/Sims4-Yootz-Story/2.08-Transformation/00-index.md

 ![](12-20-17_8-40-17%C2%A0AM.png)

-"Can you turn other people into vampire?
-Is that a think you can do."
+"Can you turn others into vampires?
+Would you turn me?"

 Sara raised an eyebrow, "Really?
 Are you sure you want that?"

-"You're immoralt, right?
+"You're immortal, right?
 Who wouldn't want that?"

 Sara noddeed, back up a little, and channeled the dark energy of the vampires.